-I prefer to have these sticks as tight as possible.
-Not only it helps to keep the quad locked in when flying straight, it also prevents accidental movement of other stick (e.g. when doing a flip you might accidentlaly roll a little as well).
+I prefer to have these sticks slightly tighter.
+Not only it helps to keep the quad more locked in when flying straight, it also prevents accidental movement on those sticks (e.g. when doing a flip you can accidentally touch roll a little if it’s too loose).

-Some people prefer to have pitch a little sloppier than roll which makes it easier to adjust the quad’s attitude in fast flying.
+Some people prefer to have pitch a little lighter than roll, which makes it easier to adjust the quad’s attitude in fast flying.

 Frsky released new M9 Hall Gimbals for the Taranis, they are a more durable and smoother upgrade for the TX.
 The same stick tension adjustment can be made to them following this photo.

-Especially improvement with the throttle stick, it’s almost like taking the invisible hand off my TX that had been slowing me down.
+The biggest improvement was with the throttle stick by removing the ratchet, it was almost like taking the invisible hand off my TX that had been slowing me down.

 Although I have tightened Yaw/Pitch/Roll sticks to the max, I still feel like they can be tighter.
 Maybe I need some harder springs :)

 But remember, what works for me doesn’t necessary work for you, so experiment, and use whatever you feel comfortable with.

 - Jul 2016 – Tutorial created

 - Jan 2017 – Added M9 gimbals adjustment